I am a meter installer individual and would like a copy of my Competency Certificate.

 I am a local authority/electrical contractor/housing association that wants to become a MOCOPA® Party.

-I only want to install one certain type of meter.
-Do I need to become MOCOPA® accredited?
+I only want to install smart meters or only install legacy meters; do I need to become MOCOPA® accredited?

-Who are ELEXON, what is the Balancing Settlement Code (BSC) and why are they relevant for MOCOPA® Operators?
+Who are ELEXON, what is the BSC and why are they relevant for meter operators?

 I am an electrician/electrical contractor; can I work on the metering equipment?